Foot (unit): Other obsolete feet

 In Belgium, the words pied (French) and voet (Dutch) would have been used interchangeably.

 Present day uses

 International ISO-standard and other intermodal shipping containers

 International Organization for Standardization (ISO)-defined intermodal containers for efficient global freight/cargo shipping, were defined using feet rather than meters for their leading outside (corner) dimensions.
 All ISO-standard containers to this day are 8 ft wide, and their outer heights and lengths are also primarily defined in, or derived from feet.
 Quantities of global shipping containers are still primarily counted in twenty-foot equivalent units (TEUs).

 Aviation

 Everyday global (civilian) air traffic and aviation continues to be controlled in flight levels (flying altitudes) separated by thousands of feet (although typically read out in hundreds; for example, "flight level 330" means 33,000 ft in altitude.

-Relation to shoe size

-The length of the (international) foot corresponds to a human foot with shoe size of 13 (UK), 14 (US male), 15.5 (US female) or 48 (EU sizing).

 Dimension

 In measurement, the term "linear foot" (sometimes incorrectly referred to as "lineal foot") refers to the number of feet in a length of material (such as lumber or fabric) without regard to the width; it is used to distinguish from surface area in square foot.